Kazymila/Navi-Assistant/README.md

 Made in Unity 2022.3.1f1, using Google ARCore and Firebase services

 ## :notebook: About
 This is a prototype of a mobile application for indoor navigation in augmented reality using a virtual assistant.
+This navigation system uses QR codes to locate the user in the indoor environment.
+For this purpose, this system relies on the [Navi Admin](https://github.com/Kazymila/Navi-Admin) management platform, where you can model an indoor environment, configure its spaces and generate the QR codes.

+*The mobile application and the management platform are prototypes developed as an undergraduate thesis project to obtain the degree of Civil Engineering in Computer Science at the Universidad de O'Higgins, Rancagua, Chile*

-The application was tested in two indoor environments, inside a house and at the University of O'Higgins, Rancagua, Chile.
+The application was tested in two indoor environments, inside a house and at the University of O'Higgins.
 In the following demo videos you can see how the application works in both cases.

 <div align="center">
     <table >